Measles in NZ

 • use plug/socket covers so your child can’t stick anything in them

-• make sure heaters meet New Zealand safety standards, and keep them a safe distance from your child’s bed
+• make sure heaters meet New Zealand safety standards, have a low surface temperature (to avoid tamariki burning themselves if touched), and keep them aat least one metre from your child’s bed or anything flammable

-• install safety locks on windows so they only open a little bit, and make sure the gap isn’t big enough for your child to climb through
+• install safety locks on windows so they only open a little bit, and make sure the gap isn’t big enough for your child to climb through.
+Make sure everyone in the house knows how to release the safety catch in the event of an emergency, such as a fire.

 • secure any hanging cords - including mobiles with hanging strings - because they're a strangulation hazard.
 Wrap blind and curtain cords around clips or cleats attached to the wall at least 1.6 metres above the floor so your child can't reach them.